What Is Phenylethylamine?

-The greatest health benefits are derived through the acute supplementation with Phenethylamine which, as a core effect, produces a low-intensity ‘high’, improvement of the libido, feeling of wellness and stricter nootropic effects such as learning and memory formation, focus, motivation, attention and greater creativity.
+The greatest health benefits are derived through the acute supplementation with Phenethylamine which, as a core effect, produces a low-intensity ‘high’, improvement of the libido, feeling of wellness and stricter nootropic effects such as learning and memory formation, focus, motivation, attention, and greater creativity.

-It has been noted that in patients with ADHD (Attention Deficit Hyperactivity Disorder), natural levels of metabolized Phenethylamine in the urine may be indicative as a diagnostic test of the disease for differential diagnosis (excluding other disorders with similar symptoms).
-It is not certain that a supplementation of ADHD patients with Phenethylamine could lead to relief of the key components of the disorder.
+It has been noted that in patients with ADHD (Attention Deficit Hyperactivity Disorder), natural levels of metabolized Phenethylamine in the urine may be indicated as a diagnostic test of the disease for differential diagnosis (excluding other disorders with similar symptoms).
+It is not certain that supplementation of ADHD patients with Phenethylamine could lead to relief of the key components of the disorder.
 This compound, due to its strong dopaminergic properties, is under examination for possible use in treating Parkinson’s disease, a defect of dopamine effect in some parts of the brain followed by deterioration in control of the voluntary movements.
-The present results of the studies are mixed, with some of them showing benefits, while other failing to produce a significant correlation between Phenethylamine uptake and improvement of Parkinson’s symptoms.
+The present results of the studies are mixed, with some of them showing benefits, while others failing to produce a significant correlation between Phenethylamine uptake and improvement of Parkinson’s symptoms.

 A more all-pervasive focus on its effect in clinical depression, some of them based on placebo-drug and others on anti-depressant vs. Phenethylamine, shows marked improvement better than the one provided by tricyclic antidepressants, but it is still not approved and marketed by the drug regulating bodies and medical establishment for this indication.
 Its mood-brightening effect is aided by increased utilization of glucose in the brain.
-The mian Phenylethylamine benefits are on overall cognitive health.
+The main Phenylethylamine benefits are on overall cognitive health.
 Another effect of a massive upsurge of the aforementioned neurotransmitters is slight appetite suppression, which may be helpful for weight loss program, together with proper diet and exercise.

 Some people use the slang-term “love drug”, but apart on some positive influence on the libido, Phenethylamine is not a genuine aphrodisiac.

-Among all chemical classes of nootropics, Phenethylamine’s most strongly beneficial effect is subtle, but firm improvement of memory, learning capability, memory recall as well as attention span and focusing in correlation with marked improvement of mood and a sense of well-being.
+Among all chemical classes of nootropics, Phenethylamine’s most strongly beneficial effect is subtle, but a firm improvement of memory, learning capability, memory recall as well as attention span and focusing in correlation with marked improvement of mood and a sense of well-being.
 In the context of a wide range of intellectual, academic and professional activities, even in absence of mood disorder of any kind, this mood-bosting quality blends well with the nootropic effect by producing stronger enthusiasm for the activity through hardening of mental stamina.

 Dopaminergic and cholinergic properties of Phenethylamine are chief mediators of its nootropic effects, especially those who affect motivation, focus, clarity of reasoning and working memory.
 By dopaminergic and serotonergic agonist action, Phenethylamine alleviates procrastination which may come as a consequence of Obsessive-Compulsive Disorder (OCD).
-Strictly dopamine-boosting properties also provide upsurge in overall energy at a level necessary for a sustained task (or set of tasks) that demand complex, abstract thinking.
+Strictly dopamine-boosting properties also provide an upsurge in overall energy at a level necessary for a sustained task (or set of tasks) that demand complex, abstract thinking.

 As a nootropic, Phenethylamine stacks well with all racetams (which in turn require some choline supplementation).
-Aniracetam is recommended to users which experience rare anxiogenic effects due to increased norepinephrine or simply want greater focus and attention augmented with calmness and elimination of irrelevant stimulation in the cognitive process.
+Aniracetam is recommended to users who experience rare anxiogenic effects due to increased norepinephrine or simply want greater focus and attention augmented with calmness and elimination of irrelevant stimulation in the cognitive process.

-The recommended dosage, which is strongly individual exercise in trial-and-error within safe quantities, is usually between 300mg and 1,200mg, spread numerous times a day.
+The recommended dosage, which is a strongly individual exercise in trial-and-error within safe quantities, is usually between 300mg and 1,200mg, spread numerous times a day.
 While nootropic qualities became fully apparent in several days, initial mood-brightening effects are seen briefly after the complete pharmacokinetic cycle.

 The user should take care not to exceed the upper limit of the dosage in pursuit of stronger positive mood owing to emerging side effects.
-The best effects are seen with continual intake of user-appropriate dosage on the daily basis.
+The best effects are seen with continual intake of user-appropriate dosage on a daily basis.
 Due to the possibility of strong cardiovascular tension, Phenethylamine should never be used by users of MAO-inhibitors.
-Once there’s no indication for further therapy with MAO-inhibitors, a minimum of two weeks should pass prior to introduction of any quantity of Phenethylamine to avoid side effects.
+Once there’s no indication for further therapy with MAO-inhibitors, a minimum of two weeks should pass prior to the introduction of any quantity of Phenethylamine to avoid side effects.

 Since there’s a lack of definitive studies, it should not be used during pregnancy or lactation.
-Consuming of extra fluids is also recommended.
+Consuming extra fluids is also recommended.

-There are a lot of milder side-effects reported by users, among which most prominent are tension headache, dizziness, insomnia (rarely), heartburn, nausea and constipation.
+There are a lot of milder side-effects reported by users, among which most prominent are a tension headache, dizziness, insomnia (rarely), heartburn, nausea, and constipation.
 If any of these side effects become prominent, the user should try a smaller dose or else consult a doctor.
-From psychiatric aspect, euphoria may appear and this form of mild ‘high’ may be desirable by some users, but disliked by others.
+From the psychiatric aspect, euphoria may appear and this form of mild ‘high’ may be desirable by some users, but disliked by others.
 Overall, the benefits of Phenylethylamine far outweigh any potential negative side effects.

 Extreme acute intake of dose surpassing 10-20 times the recommended upper intake may cause psychosis accompanied by hallucinations.
-Urgent appointment with a physician is needed in such cases.
+An urgent appointment with a physician is needed in such cases.
 In itself, however, Phenethylamine is a harmless substance which is very unlikely to create a serious health disturbance during prolonged use in recommended dosages.

-Given this background, anyone can order, purchase, posses and use it for personal benefit.
+Given this background, anyone can order, purchase, possess and use it for personal benefit.
 It should be noted that, as tests for providing positives for Phenethylamine exist, you should check what kind of drug-screening policy, if any, is used by your employer or organization.
 This includes any participation in competitive sports where providing a urine or blood sample may be expected.
 Checking with the laws and regulations of other countries, if you want to order Phenethylamine from abroad or carry quantities for personal use is always recommended.

 If you are unsure, do not go abroad with any quantity of this substance whatsoever.
-Also, search for reliable companies which produce Phenethylamine, because in some countries its illicit production as well as mixing with other chemicals, under disguise of a legitimate business is common.
+Also, search for reliable companies which produce Phenethylamine, because in some countries its illicit production as well as mixing with other chemicals, under the disguise of a legitimate business is common.

-Phenethylamine nootropic, mental-performance boosting qualities, mediated by a complex action on several neurotransmitters and their receptor sites are very satisfactory and devoid of any psychological or psychomotor effects.
+Phenethylamine’s nootropic, mental-performance boosting qualities, mediated by a complex action on several neurotransmitters and their receptor sites are very satisfactory and devoid of any psychological or psychomotor effects.

-From workplace to college, from library to lab research, from capital task to just being more mentally agile in everyday’s social and other tasks, Phenethylamine is a superb, safe and effective nootropic solution.
+From the workplace to college, from the library to lab research, from capital task to just being more mentally agile in everyday’s social and other tasks, Phenethylamine is a superb, safe and effective nootropic solution.